 Apply Conversion converts all numeric values in the project to the new units you have specified.
-Since we have not entered any data yet, we used Change Labels to set the project's units without applying a unit conversion.
+Since no data has been entered yet, use Change Labels to set the project's units without applying a unit conversion.

-Access the LARSA 4D Steel Bridge Module through the main menu Design -> Steel Bridge Design
+Access the LARSA 4D Steel Bridge Module through the main menu Design -> Steel Bridge Design.